a-guy-lol/zAPP/README.md

-# Zexon Script Editor
+# Z Script Editor

 Welcome to Zexon!
-This is a simple app to execute scripts on Hydrogen LuaU executor.
+This is a simple app to execute scripts on Z.

 # Installing (macOS intel/arm64)
 This is the fastest way to get the app.